Wondering Which Debt to Pay Off First? Here's How to Decide

-Debt isn't always bad.
+Debt isn't always bad—there's a difference between good and bad debt.
 Take student loans as an example.
 People with college degrees tend to land higher-paying jobs than those with high school diplomas.
 So, the debts you take on to put yourself through college may pay off through greater job satisfaction, a higher salary and better benefits.

 Similarly, a business loan can help you build a profitable business and become your own boss.
 And getting a mortgage means you'll own your own home, which is usually better value than renting because you can build equity.

 But debt also comes with downsides.
 For example, you may end up paying high interest on things that'll go down in value, such as a new car or clothes that you purchase with a credit card.
 This is especially true of cards that have higher interest rates, such as store credit cards.

 If you find yourself juggling multiple debts, you're far from alone.
 Most of us can't afford to buy a car without a loan, for example, and it's all too easy to use a credit card to make a purchase that we later regret.
 Luckily, there are steps you can take to get things under control.

 Having a firm grasp of where you stand will make it much easier to get the process started.
 Use a spreadsheet or personal finance app to make a full accounting of your outstanding debts.
 List the debt, the outstanding amount and the interest rate, keeping in mind that your interest rate and APR may differ.

 Once you've listed all your debts, you can use the spreadsheet to sort them by interest rate.
 High interest means that the longer you take to pay the debt, the more expensive it becomes.
 Paying off these debts first may be the fastest way to relieve some financial pressure.
 You can use a debt repayment calculator to see how long it will take to pay off a debt based on your monthly payments.